mindset-labs/tg-mindgames/docs/index.md

 > Note: This game is not a game theory game, but a fun game to play so we added it to the platform and used the same [Game Lifecycle](/architecture.html) approach as the other games.

-> Game Contract (Xion network): `xion1fkpu38egjmdk2whhj8n5duc3m4p5csxgm46haeg5hsl89d2hws5smhctt9`
+> Game Contract (Xion testnet): `xion1fkpu38egjmdk2whhj8n5duc3m4p5csxgm46haeg5hsl89d2hws5smhctt9`

 ---